-So the title of this page reads 'how to make and cover cake boards'.
+So the title of this page reads ‘cake boards DIY’.
 Well, do I make my own cake boards, then?
 My answer is no most of the time, and yes, very rarely.

 Making cake boards from scratch is really not that difficult, at least in the way I make them.
-All I use is thick cardboard and food grade foil (I have even used baking foil) to wrap the cardboard.
-The wrapping foil can be found in cake decorating supply shops or you can buy them from here.
-You can even use decorative paper provided its food safe or you have a layer of plastic wrap around it.
+All I use is thick cardboard and food-grade foil (I have even used baking foil) to wrap the board.
+This can be found in cake decorating supply shops or you can buy them from here.
+You can even use decorative paper to provide its food safe or you have a layer of plastic wrap around it.

-These are the steps I follow in making my own cake boards and covering them with foil and other decorative material:
+These are the steps I follow in making my own cake boards and covering them with paper and other decorative material:

 How to Make and Cover Cake Boards – Make Your Own Cake Boards

 These are the main supplies you need for this cake boards DIY project: